 - Surgery.
 Vets will stabilize the break or fracture using surgical implants.

 - Physiotherapy.
-Parrots will need to undergo physical therapy to loosen the muscles and joints surrounding the broken bone.
+Parrots must undergo physical therapy to loosen the muscles and joints around the broken bone.